 Unit Title Accr Points Prerequisites

 Law, Government & Society T/A 1 None

 Crime, Justice & the Legal System T/A 1 None

 Civil Law & Dispute Resolution T/A 1 None

 International Relations and the Law T/A 1 None

-Negotiated Study T/A 1 None
+Negotiated Study T/A 1 A student must have studied at least three standard units from this course in order to complete a negotiated unit.
+Written principal approval is also required.

-Legal Studies explores the law, and its institutions and processes, in a social, economic and political context allowing
+Legal Studies explores the law, and its institutions and processes, in a social, economic and political context allowing students to investigate, question, and evaluate their personal view of the world and society's collective future.